-Only use this option if the data will be imported in a Color Pilot that is supporting printing conditions (Color Pilot 20 or later, correct licenses...).
+Only use this option, if the data will be imported in a Color Pilot that is supporting Printing Conditions (Color Pilot 20 or later, correct licenses, ...).

-- 1. Select Export Library from the File menu. - 2.
-Specify the folder where you want to save the exported archive. - a) Click Browse. - b) Select the folder.

-- c) Click Save. - 3.
-Enable the option Include screens, curves and printing conditions. - 4.
-Enable Export as one single archive (recommended).
+- 1. Select Export Library from the File menu - 2.
+Specify the folder where you want to save - a) Click Browse - b) Select the folder - c) Click Save - 3.
+Enable the option Include screens, curves and printing conditions - 4.
+Enable Export as one single archive (recommended)